Ruzsel/Superstore_Analysis/README.md

 - Statistical Analysis: Discuss any statistical tests or analyses conducted to validate findings or test hypotheses within the dataset.
 - Visualization: Showcase visualizations created to represent key insights and trends discovered during the analysis process.
 - Key Findings: Summarize the most significant findings and insights derived from the analysis, highlighting actionable recommendations or areas for further investigation.
-- Conclusion: Reflect on the overall analysis process, lessons learned, and the impact of insights on potential business outcomes.
+- Insight and Business Solution : Reflect on the overall analysis process, lessons learned, and the impact of insights on potential business outcomes.
+[Click Here](#findings-and-business-solution)

 # EDA (Exploratory Data Analysis)
 1. Annual Sales and Profit Trend : Observing the sales and profit trend from year to year.
 [Click Here](#1-annual-sales-and-profit-trend)